 Parkinson’s is a progressive neurodegenerative disease that affects your ability to move.
 Symptoms will change over the course of your life, but Parkinson’s can be managed through medications, exercise, surgery, and other therapies.
 Whether you are newly diagnosed or have had lived with Parkinson's for years, you are bound to have questions regarding the future.

-Early on in diagnosis, and often for several years, most people can expect to engage in normal or near-normal activity, with only slight modifications to the way you have always done things.
+Early on in diagnosis, and often for several years, you can expect to engage in normal or near-normal activity, with only slight modifications to the way you have always done things.
 Exercise is important, as is socialization.
 Try not to isolate yourself from those things and people you have always enjoyed because of Parkinson’s.

 Be proactive.
-Keep up on the latest and greatest in research and discuss possibilities with your physician.
+Keep up on the latest and greatest in research and discuss these possibilities with your physician.
 Follow your physician’s orders.
 If you need them, request referrals for physical, speech or occupational therapy, or other specialists who can help you to live well with Parkinson’s.

 If you do not find information on a particular topic that interests you on this website, please contact us at 858-273-6763 (local) or toll-free at 877-737-7576, or email firstname.lastname@example.org.